Auto Transport Scams and Auto Transport Companies to Avoid

 Ask when payment is required (it shouldn’t be before a trucker is assigned)

-Companies that are just out for your money will try to get it as quickly as possible and may ask for payment upfront, sometimes even before a trucker is assigned.
-That’s a red flag.
 A reputable car shipping company will only ask for payment after your vehicle has been accepted for transport by a qualified trucker.
 It’s common for a deposit to be paid when your vehicle has been assigned to a trucker, with the remaining balance due when your vehicle is delivered to its destination.

 Talk to the auto moving company

 Regardless of the deal you were offered by the car shipping company, you should trust your instincts.
 So pick up that phone and talk to a rep directly.
 If the company is not answering the phone or calling you back, scratch that one off your list and move on to a more responsive company.
-Highly reputable car shipping companies will be more than happy to answer your call as well as any questions you may have.
+Highly reputable car shipping companies will be happy to answer your call as well as any questions you may have.

 Auto transport companies to avoid